 Festival of the Virgin of Urkupiña - Quillacollo, Bolivia

-Click here to listen to Paola talk about these festival
+Click here to listen to Paola talk about these festivals

 In the region near Puno Peru, inheritance is passed from mothers to daughters.